Table of contents

 To highlight your qualifications at their best and emphasize your strengths, find out which resume format fits your situation and job better than others do.

-This means an assistant HR manager’s resume can have huge differences from a resume made for a Human Resource Executive and it’s quite understandable why.
+This means an assistant HR manager’s resume can have huge differences from one made for a human resources executive, and it’s quite understandable why.

-For instance, for executives with vivid past employment history, it’s reasonable to use a chronological resume type.
+For instance, for executives with vivid past employment histories, it’s reasonable to use a chronological resume type.

 This way they can showcase how well they were able to climb the career ladder and improve their skills.